 SCOPE OF PMA’s LICENSE

-The PMA license authorizes offering ecclesiastical-based Pastoral Science & Medicine health and wellness services, according to PMA regulations.
+The PMA license authorizes offering ecclesiastical-based Pastoral Science & Medicine health and wellness services according to PMA rules and regulations.
 It in no way affects, by either prohibiting or extending, any healthcare service you may be authorized to provide under any state license.

-This said, you may be able to lawfully provide healthcare services under your PMA license, which you may not be authorized to provide under a state license.
-This depends entirely upon what specific service you are offering, what type of license you hold, and in what jurisdiction you are practicing.
-Also, this presumes you are appropriately separating your PMA licensed practice from your state licensed practice, pursuant to PMA licensing regulations.
+This said, you may be able to lawfully provide health services under your PMA license, which you may not be authorized to provide under a state license.
+This depends entirely upon what specific service you are offering, what type of state license you hold, and in what jurisdiction you are practicing.
+This also presumes you are appropriately separating services you are providing pursuant to your PMA license from your state-licensed practice, pursuant to PMA rules and regulations.

 VALIDITY OF PMA’s LICENSE

 We have been very clear about this in efforts to protect PMA licensees.
-We make no assertion and, in fact, PMA explicitly disclaims that the PMA license is or should be recognized as a license to practice any form of conventional secular state licensed or unlicensed healthcare.
+We make no assertion and, in fact, PMA explicitly disclaims that the PMA license is or should be recognized as a license to practice any form of secular healthcare service.

-Importantly, no practitioner operating within the confines of our PMA license and regulations has ever lost the right to offer Pastoral Science & Medicine services, here in the U.S. or anywhere in the world!
+Importantly, no practitioner operating within the confines of PMA license and regulations has ever lost the right to offer Pastoral Science & Medicine services here in the U.S. or anywhere in the world!

-This misconception has also ironically led to the perception that the PMA is "breaking new ground" in supporting the practice of Pastoral Science & Medicine based on biblical principles and teachings; while, in truth, the PMA has merely picked up and reestablished an important element that has been forgotten in many church settings.
+This misconception has also ironically led to the perception that the PMA is “breaking new ground” in supporting the practice of Pastoral Science & Medicine based on scriptural principles and teachings; while, in truth, the PMA has merely picked up the ball and reestablished an important element that has been forgotten in many church settings.

 OTHER LEGAL ISSUES & PROTECTIONS

-There is no guarantee as to what your state licensing board may do or try to do.
+There is no way to predict to what your state licensing board may do or try to do.